 Your development and QA team will want to break down the spec’d feature into actionable subtasks and track them following agile methodologies to complete them.

 Each team, irrespective of how they contribute to the product, need to concentrate on the fine implementation details while also keeping in mind the broader purposes of the product/feature as a whole.
 And all of this needs to happen while seamlessly collaborating cross-functionally.

 Most teams jump between tools for each of these needs and duct-tape their processes together.
 This is where inefficiencies begin to creep in and teams begin to work in silos.

 With each team holed up in their own tool and worrying just about their own tasks and processes, organizations miss the forest for the trees.
 And customers drop off due to poor product experiences.

 At the end of the day, product development is about solving your customers’ problem.
 With the expectations on the quality continuously rising, you need to both solve their problem and deliver exceptional experiences at every interaction they have with your product.
 And you need to deliver it quickly.
 After all, customers aren’t going to wait for months when they can easily switch to a competing product.

-If you care about solving your customers’ problem and streamline your product development process, you might be interested in below resources we’ve put together.
+If you care about solving your customers’ problem and streamlining your product development process, you might be interested in below resources we’ve put together.